by Dr. Bill Rawls

 • How cellular stress factors come together to disrupt immune system functions.

-When chronic illness is considered as a “pot boiling over” problem, the best solutions are directed toward decreasing cellular stress factors to restore normal immune system functions and balance in the microbiome, instead of treating symptoms alone.
+When chronic illness is considered a “pot boiling over” problem, the best solutions are directed toward decreasing cellular stress factors to restore normal immune system functions and balance in the microbiome, instead of treating symptoms alone.
 Take this route, and wellness becomes a reachable endpoint, as opposed to living in a chronic state of managed illness.
 Here’s how to get from here to there.

-Real Solutions for Chronic Immune Dysfunction
+Real Solutions for Chronic Illness and Immune Dysfunction

 I divide options for overcoming illnesses associated with Chronic Immune Dysfunction and stealth microbes into two categories: Heroic Therapies and Restorative Therapies.